broadinstitute/wfl/docs/md/source.md

 The email addresses of those whom should be "readers" of all snapshots created by workflow-launcher in this workload.
 You can specify individual users and/or Terra/Firecloud groups.

+#### `pollingIntervalMinutes`

+Optional.
+The rate, in minutes, at which WFL will poll TDR for new rows to snapshot.
+If not provided, the default interval is 20 minutes.

 ### `TDR Snapshots` Source